galicians/EventsVotingDashboard/README.md

 ### Running the application

-Open your command line to the root directory of the repository. node server.js
+Open your command line to the root directory of the repository.
+And then run: node server.js

 Then navigate your browser to `http://localhost:3000/<page>.html` to see the app running in your browser.
 The port may be configured in the server.js file, app.set('port', process.env.PORT || 3000);